Hunter Valley Steamfest: Related events

 In 2004, Hunter Valley Steamfest received its own ground at the intersection of Church Street and the New England Highway adjacent to Maitland station.
 The ground is called Maitland Steamfest Rally Ground and is managed by Maitland Steam and Antique Machinery Association.
 Steam traction engines and portable steam appliances are stored, maintained and refurbished by volunteers on site.
 Traction engines are also run onsite and driven on local roads in the Maitland area.
 Events and displays provided by the association have included traction engines, portable steam appliances and equipment, road steam equipment, mini train rides (provided by the Lake Macquarie Live Steam group), vintage machinery, interpretive tours and static displays.
 Maitland Steam and Antique Machinery Association also provide event management and catering at Hunter Valley Steamfest and other events hosted at the Maitland Steamfest Rally Ground including Maitland Motor Heritage and Steam Fair and the Annual Postie Bike Rally.

 Maitland Park plays host for the "Show 'n Shine car expo" where hundreds of vintage, veteran and classic cars are on display.
 The car expo is held on the Sunday during Steamfest.

-As part of Steamfest, the Richmond Vale Railway Museum south of Kurri Kurri used to be (but no longer is) open to the public with tours provided on the museum's own operational steam locomotive and with other steam related machines on site.
+As part of Steamfest, the Richmond Vale Railway Museum south of Kurri Kurri was open to the public until 2012 with tours provided on the museum's own operational steam locomotive and with other steam related machines on site.